-Here are 17 time saving WordPress plugins I couldn’t do without.
-And they're all free.
+Here are 13 time-saving WordPress plugins that will make you more efficient.
+And they’re all free.

-For each plugin I explain what it does and why it’s a timesaving plugin that I couldn't do without.
+For each plugin, I explain what it does and why it’s a timesaving plugin that I couldn’t do without.

-1. SEO Yoast
+#1.
+SEO Yoast

-When you install this free plugin you get a module on the edit page of every post you write where you can see how your post measures up against the key SEO criteria.
+When you install this free plugin, you get a module on the edit page of every post you write where you can see how your post measures up against the key SEO criteria.

 Each SEO criteria is marked with a button that turns green when you meet that particular benchmark: